 Children are exposed to high frequency words during Kindergarten.
 Photo: iStock

-Lists of high frequency words differ by grade levels and age, but across the board, many of the words on these lists do not follow basic phonetic principles and cannot be “sounded out” or decoded using conventional strategies.
+Lists of high frequency words differ by grade level and age, but across the board, many of the words on these lists do not follow basic phonetic principles and cannot be “sounded out” or decoded using conventional strategies.

-Memorizing them until they are known by sight is beneficial for many reasons including:
+Memorising them until they are known by sight is beneficial for many reasons including:

 - functioning as an effective strategy for acting as a bridge and helping to decode unknown words.

-- promoting confidence, as when a child is familiar with high frequency words, he would be able to recognize most of a sentence in age-appropriate reading material.
-This acts as a booster in your child’s confidence and enables him to keep going and not to put a book down in frustration.
+- promoting confidence, as when a child is familiar with high frequency words, he would be able to recognise most of a sentence in age-appropriate reading material.
+This acts as a booster in your child’s confidence and enables him to keep going and not put a book down in frustration.

-- promoting comprehension skills in reading, as instead of trying to figure out what all of the words in a book means, your child can focus on unknown words as he is already familiar with the sight words in his arsenal.
-This allows kids to free up cognitive resources so they can focus on the tougher words that they do not know, that require stronger decoding skills.
+- promotes comprehension skills in reading, as instead of trying to figure out what all of the words in a book means, your child can focus on unknown words as he is already familiar with the sight words in his arsenal.
+This allows kids to free up cognitive resources so they can focus on the tougher words that they do not know, and that require stronger decoding skills.